-On September 26, 2006, we issued three new subordinated convertible promissory notes in the principal amount of US\$6.5 million (A\$8.65 million) to the selling security holders.
+On September 26, 2006, we issued additional subordinated convertible promissory notes in the principal amount of US\$6.5 million (A\$8.65 million) to institutional investors.
 The notes were initially convertible into ADSs at a conversion price of US\$2.00 per ADS (A\$0.27 per ordinary share), subject to adjustment based on certain events or circumstances, including if 108% of the average market price of our ADSs for the ten trading days prior to April 30, 2007 is lower than the current conversion price.
 The current adjusted conversion price is US\$1.62 per ADS.
 The notes bear interest at a rate equal to 8% per annum, and mature three years from issuance.
 Interest is payable quarterly in arrears in cash or, under certain circumstances, ADSs at an 8% discount to the 10 day volume weighted average trading price.
-We also issued warrants to the selling security holders and assignors of the selling security holders to purchase 2,925,001 ADSs at US\$2.00 per ADS.
+We also issued warrants to the institutional investors with a term of five years which will entitle the investors to purchase 2,925,001 ADSs at US\$2.00 per ADS.
 We also entered into a registration rights agreement pursuant to which we agreed to file a registration statement covering the resale of the ADSs underlying the notes and the warrants as soon as practicable and to have the registration statement declared effective by April 1, 2007 will result in an event of default under the notes.
 We may redeem the notes at any time by payment of 108% of the face value and may force conversion if the price of our ADSs remains above two times the conversion price for a period of 25 days.
 The proceeds of the issuance are expected to be used for general corporate purposes.